grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     cable through clips L1 and L2 in sequence, straightening it as you go.
 Then gently bent it to the right and guide it into clip L3.
     Route the right Antenna cable through clips R1 and R2.
-Replace the Antenna cable tape if the original one cannot be reused.
+Replace the Antenna cable tape if the original one can't be reused.
 Install both cable connectors into the receptable on the Motherboard.
 Refer to [Procedure Installation (Antenna
     Deck)](#procedure-installation-antenna-deck) for detailed